jxnl/spiral-mcp/README.md

 - Invalid API key
 - Model not found
 - Input too long
+- Rate limit exceeded
+- URL fetch failures
+- File read errors
 - Server errors
+- Request timeouts

+Each error returns a clear error message to help diagnose the issue.

 ## Environment Variables

 - `SPIRAL_API_KEY`: Your Spiral API key (required)
 - `PORT`: Server port (optional, defaults to 3000)
+- `TIMEOUT`: Request timeout in seconds (optional, defaults to 30)

+## Features

+- **Robust Error Handling**: Comprehensive error handling and logging for all operations
+- **Article Extraction**: Smart extraction of article content from web pages
+- **Flexible Input Sources**: Support for text, files, and URLs as input
+- **Async Operations**: All operations are asynchronous for better performance
+- **Type Safety**: Full Pydantic type validation for all parameters
+- **Logging**: Detailed debug logging for troubleshooting